Current Students Fees & Financial Support Brought to you by your SSA Fee

 - Australian Institute of Tropical Health & Medicine

-The Vice-Chancellor Professor Sandra Harding recently approved expenditure of $3,940,825 for student fees through the Student Services and Amenities Fee (SSAF).
-Download the 2019 SSAF Expenditure Plan.
+In 2026, the Vice Chancellor approved expenditure of $5,731,871 for student fees through the Student Services and Amenities Fee (SSAF).
+Download the 2026 SSAF Expenditure Plan.

 Below are some examples of how your Student Services and Amenities Fee has been used.

-This SSAF allocation contributes specifically to the provision of advocacy services for students on a broad range of academic and welfare matters and also provides representation funding for members of the JCU Student Association to sit on various panels and committees, to ensure the student voice is heard in institutional decision making.
+In 2024, SSAF fees contribute specifically to the provision of advocacy services for students on a broad range of academic and welfare matters and representation funding for members of the JCU Student Association to sit on various panels and committees, to ensure the student voice is heard in institutional decision making.

 SSAF funding is always made available to both the JCU Student Association and to other JCU student groups and bodies for a range of orientation, induction and student belonging events across the academic year.
 For example:

-In 2018, SSAF funding contributed to a range of activities being delivered or supported by the Indigenous Education and Research Centre including Welcome Events, Awards Night, Health and Wellbeing Program and the National Indigenous Tertiary Education Games
+SSAF funding contributed to a range of activities being delivered or supported by the Indigenous Education and Research Centre (IERC) in 2024, including Welcome and Orientation events, aiding in financial management, maintaining libraries and reading spaces, providing Orientation resources and fostering skill development outside of formal coursework.

 - Maintaining a healthy and active life is made easier and more affordable with support provided through SSAF.
 Recreational and cultural activities, together with a range of supporting services and amenities, are also provided across campus with this SSAF allocation.
 Find out more at the JCU Student Association.